Skip to content

 });

-Decoupling the WebFinger username from the bare handle is useful when you want to let users change their WebFinger username without breaking the existing network, because changing the WebFinger username does not affect the actor URI.
+Decoupling the WebFinger username from the identifier is useful when you want to let users change their WebFinger username without breaking the existing network, because changing the WebFinger username does not affect the actor URI.

 NOTE